patricktcoakley/gdvm/README.md

 but here is a detailed summary of the available commands:

-- `gdvm list`  will list locally installed Godot versions.
+- `gdvm list` [`--json`] will list locally installed Godot versions.
+Use `--json` to output in JSON format.
 - `gdvm install [<...strings>]` will prompt the user to install a version if no arguments are supplied, or will try to find the closest matching version based on the query, defaulting to "stable" if no other release type is supplied.
-  It will also set the last installed version as the default.
+  It will automatically set the installed version as the default if it's the first installation.
     - Queries:
         - `latest` or `latest standard` will install the latest stable, and `latest mono` will install the latest .NET stable.
         - `4 mono` will grab the latest stable 4.x .NET release, `3.3 rc` will grab the latest rc of 3.3 standard, `1` would take the last stable version `1`, and so on.
+- `gdvm install default [<...strings>]` same as `install`, but explicitly sets the installed version as the default regardless of whether other versions are already installed.
 - `gdvm godot` runs the appropriate Godot version, or with the `--interactive` or `-i` flag, will prompt the user to launch an installed version.
 When run in a project directory with a `.gdvm-version` file, it will use that project-specific version.
 If no `.gdvm-version` file exists, it will use the global default version.
 The command will automatically detect and launch the project if a
   `project.godot` file is found.